Purity and quasi-split torsors over Pr\"ufer bases: Purity for torsors and finite etale covers

 \eppt

 \csub[Purity for torsors on relative curves] Now we study the extension behavior of torsors over relative curves.
-Motivated by \cite{EGAIV4}*{Proposition~21.9.4} that every invertible sheaf on a curve over a field extends across finitely many closed points, \Cref{ext-vb-curve} concerns relative curves over Pr\"ufer rings and generalizes \cite{Guo20b}*{Lemma~7.3}. \bppt[Torsors on relative curves] Let $R$ be a semilocal affine Pr\"ufer scheme and let $X\ra S$ be a flat of finite type morphism of schemes with regular one-dimensional fibres.
-Let $D\subset X$ be a relative effective Cartier divisor\footnote{In particular, when $D$ is $S$-finite locally free, it is a relative effective Cartier divisor.} contained in an affine open $\Spec A \subset X$.
-Then $D$ is automatically semilocal; in particular, shrinking $\Spec A$ if needed, $D$ is cut out by a nonzerodivisor $t\in A$.
-Indeed, since $D$ is quasi-finite and separated over $S$, by Zariski's main theorem, it admits an open immersion into some $S$-finite (and flat) scheme $Y$.
-Denote by $Y'$ the normalization of $Y$ and $D'\subset Y'$ the pullback of $D$.
-Then $Y'$ is also semilocal Pr\"ufer, so is its open $D'$.
-Since $D'\to D$ is integral and surjective, $D$ is semilocal, as desired.
+Motivated by \cite{EGAIV4}*{Proposition~21.9.4} that every invertible sheaf on a curve over a field extends across finitely many closed points, \Cref{ext-vb-curve} concerns relative curves over Pr\"ufer rings and generalizes \cite{Guo20b}*{Lemma~7.3}. \bppt[Torsors on relative curves] Let $R$ be a semilocal Pr\"ufer domain with spectrum $S$ and $X$ an $S$-flat scheme of finite type with regular one-dimensional fibres.
+Let $D\subset X$ be an $S$-quasi-finite closed subscheme contained in an affine open $\Spec A \subset X$, and {cut out by a nonzerodivisor $t\in A$.} Assume that \benumr \item $\abs{S}$ is finite; or \item $D$ is $S$-finite. \eenum Note that these imply that $D$ is semilocal, and (ii) holds for instance when $X$ is $S$-proper.
+Consider \begin{itemize} \item $B_D\ce \Spec \wh{A}$, the formal neighborhood of $D$, where $\wh{A}\ce \varprojlim_{n} A/t^nA$; \item $U_{D}\ce B_D\backslash D=\Spec \wh{A}[\frac{1}{t}]$, the punctured formal neighborhood. \end{itemize} Indeed, $B_D$ is semilocal, which follows from the semilocality of $D$.
+As $D$ is $S$-quasi-finite, it is $S$-flat.
+By \SP{0B9D}, $D$ is a relative effective Cartier divisor, so its each nonempty fibre has codimension one.
+By Hensel's lemma, $(\wh{A},t\wh{A})$ is a Henselian pair, in particular, $t\wh{A}$ is contained in all maximal ideals of $\wh{A}$.
+Combining this with the fibrewise codimension-one property of $D$, we conclude that $B_D$ is semilocal. \eppt